On the lack of density of Lipschitz mappings in Sobolev spaces with Heisenberg target: Horizontal and Lipschitz homotopy groups

 Suppose that $f: \Sph^k \rightarrow \Sph^n$ is homotopically nontrivial but that $\phi \circ f$ can be extended to a smooth horizontal map $\tilde f: \B^{k+1} \rightarrow \Heis^n$.
 Projecting to $\R^{n+1}$ as in \eqref{standard-projection}, write $\tilde F = \pi \circ \tilde f$.

-By Sard's Theorem, $\tilde F$ has full rank at the preimage of almost every point.
-Lemma \ref{LHT7} implies that the image of $\tilde F$ has measure zero, so there exists a point in $\B^{n+1}$ which is not in the image of $\tilde F$.
-Projecting radially from this point to the unit sphere $\Sph^n = \partial \B^{n+1}$, we get (up to the diffeomorphism $\pi \circ \phi$) an extension of $f$ to $B^{k+1}$.
+By Sard's Theorem, $\tilde F$ has full rank at the preimage of a.e.\ point.
+Lemma~\ref{LHT7} implies that the image of $\tilde F$ has measure zero, so there exists a point in $\B^{n+1}$ which is not in the image of $\tilde F$.
+Projecting radially from this point to $\Sph^n = \partial \B^{n+1}$, we get (up to the diffeomorphism $\pi \circ \phi$) an extension of $f$ to $B^{k+1}$.
 This contradicts the nontriviality of $f$.